 We are also spoiled by the media.
 We receive information already encoded and pre-packaged, so much so that new information presents itself as “too much effort.”
 We don’t want to waste our time incorporating new knowledge into our existing paradigm as it can seem too uncomfortable and inconvenient.

 This indicates why people find it easier to stick with art that is purely aesthetically pleasing rather than step out of our comfort zones with more intellectually challenging and visceral art expressions.

 SL: Kikyz, thank you for sharing these details about your creative process.
 Looking forward to seeing what new works you create!

 "Metomentosis" (2012) - Ink & watercolors by Kikyz1313.

 This interview was written by Samantha Levin for the Beinart Collective in 2015.

-Samantha Levin is an artist, curator and artist manager.
-Working with Contemporary Grotesque and Pop Surreal artists, she curates and produces group and solo pop up exhibitions.
-She currently lives and works from her Brooklyn studio with her white marshmallow-shaped cat, Luna.
+Samantha Levin spends much of her time working as a digital curator, archivist and librarian preserving rare art- and design-related materials.
+Also an artist and curator, she works with Contemporary Grotesque and dark artists, curating and producing group and solo pop-up exhibitions.
+She currently lives and works from her Brooklyn studio with the ghost of her white marshmallow-shaped cat, Luna.